 Food Tour Guide and Pacific Northwest Foodie

-Restaurants soon became part of some of my most memorable experiences.
-Sitting around a table with friends, enjoying food and drinks was how I connected with friends while visiting away from college; it was how I connected with people I just met and how I kindled new relationships.
-I appreciate the ambiance and sanctuary that a restaurant can provide.
-Nothing is better than a warm, comfortable space where you feel welcomed and served with great hospitality and care.
+As I got older, restaurants soon became part of some of my most memorable experiences.
+Sitting around a table with friends, enjoying food and drinks at our local Red Robin was how I connected with friends while visiting from college; Grabbing lunch or a drink at Happy Hour after work was how I developed relationships with friends old and new.

-Obalicious was a nickname I picked up in college (IYKYK), and thought it was a perfect word to use to describe my hunger and feelings for travel, food, and entrepreneurship.
+"Obalicious" was a nickname I picked up in college (IYKYK - I'm a man of many names), and thought it was a perfect word to use to describe my hunger and feelings for travel, food, and entrepreneurship.

 IN THE PRESS